 From a social identity theoretical perspective, people construct a social norm from shared social comparative information (Terry and Hogg 1996).
-According to the social comparison process, which is fundamental to social identity theory, stereotypes serve to favorably distinguish the ingroup from other relevant comparison groups.
+According to the social comparison process, which is fundamental to social identity theory, stereotypes serve to favorably distinguish the in-group from other relevant comparison groups.
 Therefore, stereotypes can be conceived to contain (biased) social comparative information.
-It follows that out-group stereotypes can act as social norms for in-group members (see also Oakes et al. 1994).
-For in-group members, in turn, their leaders can act as significant others (e.g., Ullrich et al. 2009).
+It follows that out-group stereotypes can act as social norms for in-group members (see also Oakes, Haslam and Turner 1994).
+For in-group members, in turn, their leaders can act as significant others (e.g., Ulrich, Christ and van Dick 2009).
 Thus, we predict that salespeople utilize their evaluations of sales managers' stereotypes of corporate headquarters as a subjective norm in forming their own headquarters views.
 This trickle-down effect leads to the following hypothesis:

-H8a: The likelihood that salespeople stereotype their headquarters negatively increases the more their sales unit managers harbor negative stereotypical views of corporate headquarters.
+H8a: The likelihood that salespeople stereotype their headquarters negatively increases the more their sales unit managers harbor negative stereotypical views of corporate head-quarters.

-The relationship proposed in H8a, however, is likely to be contingent on sales unit managers' charismatic leadership ability highlighted in H6.
+The relationship proposed in H8a however, is likely to be contingent on sales unit managers' charismatic leadership ability highlighted in H6.
 Specifically, the trickle-down effect of sales unit managers' headquarters stereotypes on similar stereotypes held by their salespeople should be significantly stronger if the sales unit managers are very charismatic.

-An explanation for this moderator effect is provided by social identity theory.
-As noted already, charismatic leaders are those who articulate an attractive vision for the organization and inspire subordinates to follow their attitudes and behaviors (Conger and Kanungo 1998; Conger et al. 2000).
-This might cause followers to perceive a leader as "one of them" who stands for what group members have in common and what distinguishes them from other groups (Ullrich et al. 2009; van Knippenberg and Hogg 2003).
+An explanation of this moderator effect is provided by social identity theory.
+As noted already, charismatic leaders are those who articulate an attractive vision for the organization and inspire subordinates to follow their attitudes and behaviors (Conger and Kanungo 1998; Conger, Kanungo, and Menon 2000).
+This might cause followers to perceive a leader as "one of them", who stands for what group members have in common and what distinguishes them from other groups (Ulrich, Christ and van Dick 2009; van Knippenberg and Hogg 2003).
 As a result, a charismatic leader can become a prototypical part of the group they lead.
-Previous social identity-related research has shown that leader prototypicality is significantly related to ratings of leader endorsement (e.g., Platow and van Knippenberg 2001; Ullrich et al. 2009) This suggests that followers are more likely to adopt their leader's stereotypes if the leader displays high levels of charismatic leadership.
+Previous social identity-related research has shown that leader prototypicality is significantly related to ratings of leader endorsement (e.g., Platow and van Knippenberg 2001; Ulrich, Christ and van Dick 2009) This suggests that followers are more likely to adopt their leader's stereotypes if the leader displays high levels of charismatic leadership.
 More formally:

-H8b: The positive relationship between the negative headquarters stereotypes of sales unit managers and their salespeople strengthens the more the salespeople are led charismatically by their sales unit managers.
+$H{8b}$ : The positive relationship between the negative headquarters stereotypes of sales unit managers and their salespeople strengthens the more the salespeople are led charismatically by their sales unit managers.